learninNdi/go-sql-crud-api/README.md

 # SIMPLE CRUD API USING GO-SQL
 A simple program to do Create, Read, Update and Delete `User` data consists of name and age.
-This program runs on localhost at port 3000.
-The host and the port depends on environment variables on `.env` file.
+This program runs on host and at port depends on environment variables on `.env` file.
 ## CREATE
 To create data, hit route `/people` using `POST` method with a body request consists of JSON:
 ```json